 As you would imagine, we have been taking restructuring advice over the past several months to ensure that the Trustees have acted appropriately in managing the JST’s on-going financial pressures.
 We now continue to take advice so we can act on the Emergency Appeal success in the most responsible way possible, considering the needs of the JST’s creditors, donors and beneficiaries.

-Reflecting this, the reason for the two-week “pause” after the appeal was to allow the Board to update our plans, based on the fundraising appeal outcomes, and then pressure test them internally and externally to establish their feasibility and estimated consequences for the Trust.
+Reflecting this, the reason for the two-week “pause” after the appeal was to allow the Board to update our plans, based on the fundraising appeal outcomes, and then test them internally and externally to establish their feasibility and estimated consequences for the Trust.
 This will help JST use the funds received in the most appropriate and impactful way.

 To help facilitate this, a number of contributors to the appeal kindly gave the Trustees permission to use their donations to provide working capital during this two week period, so that this important work could be done without detriment to the JST’s activities or creditors.

-Another factor is that we are also still in the process of receiving some of the larger donations, which have been pledged by individuals and institutions with more complex and lengthy processes for transferring funds.
+Another factor is that we are also still in the process of receiving some of the larger donations, which have been pledged (formally promised) by individuals and institutions with more complex and lengthy processes for transferring funds.
 Most of the online donations, via Just Giving, are not received immediately, as this happens on a fortnightly cycle by standard procedure.